karl-works/104-stm32-primer/README.md

 This repository was developed on Windows, and efforts have been made to ensure it is OS-independent.
 Larger scripts are written in Python, while smaller scripts have both PowerShell and Bash variants.
 Support for non-Windows environments is provided on a best-effort basis.

+## Branches

+- master: The code in this branch is in sync with released video content.
+- develop: The code in this branch may be ahead of the released video content.

 ## Building
 ```
 cd extern